pferreirafabricio/popover-search-ionic/README.md

 > **Note**
 >
-> Take a look in https://pferreirafabricio.github.io/popover-search-ionic/ for a live test, or you could download the `.apk` file in the [release v0.0.1](https://github.com/pferreirafabricio/popover-search-ionic/releases/tag/v0.0.1)
+> Take a look at https://pferreirafabricio.github.io/popover-search-ionic/ for a live test, or you could download the `.apk` file in the [release v0.0.1](https://github.com/pferreirafabricio/popover-search-ionic/releases/tag/v0.0.1)

 ## :open_book: About

 This project is a simple Ionic app, using VueJS, Ionic, and Capacitor to show how to use the ionic popover component [ion-popover](https://ionicframework.com/docs/api/popover) to implement the results of an input search below it.

-## :bricks: This project was built with:
+## 🧱 This project was built with:

 - [Ionic](https://ionicframework.com/)
 - [Vue](https://vuejs.org/)